-3.25 SPIN RECOVERY
+3.29 SPIN RECOVERY

 Intentional spins are prohibited in this airplane.
-If a spin is inadvertently entered, immediately move the throttle to idle and the ailerons to neutral.

-Full rudder should then be applied opposite to the direction of rotation followed by control wheel full forward.
+If a spin is inadvertently entered, immediately apply full rudder opposite to the direction of rotation.
+Move the control wheel full forward while neutralizing the ailerons.
+Move the throttle to IDLE.
 When the rotation stops, neutralize the rudder and ease back on the control wheel as required to smoothly regain a level flight attitude.

-3.27 OPEN DOOR
+3.31 OPEN DOOR

-The cabin door on the Cherokee is double latched, so the chances of its springing open in flight at both the top and side are remote.
+The cabin door is double latched, so the chances of its springing open in flight at both the top and side are remote.
 However, should you forget the upper latch, or not fully engage the side latch, the door may spring partially open.
 This will usually happen at takeoff or soon afterward.
 A partially open door will not affect normal flight characteristics, and a normal landing can be made with the door open.